 The NAHB’s Eye on Housing is reporting that the shortage of labor and subcontractors reached a critical point in July with the shortage of rough carpentry contractors being experienced by 90% of builders surveyed.
 According to the results, “shortages of labor directly employed by builders were at least fairly widespread for each of the 15 occupations, ranging from a low of 47 percent for building maintenance managers to a high of 83 percent for rough carpenters.”
 The survey was conducted in July for the NAHB/Well Fargo Housing Market Index.

-- How High are the Sales Taxes in Your State?
+- How High are the Sales Taxes in Your State in 2024?

 - Credit Card and Auto Loan Delinquencies Continue Rising

 - How this Investor Helped His Dad Retire with Fix-n-Flips